cybersec-ayingkimphillip/Over-The-Wire/README.md

 # Over-The-Wire
-Solutions of challenges from Over The Wire
+Solutions of challenges from Over The Wire using Kali Linux.